Asifnewaz/SimpleSwiftManager/GoodToKnow/Questions.md

 * Lowest Common Ancestor

 ## 3- Interview Questions

-Most common interviewing questions, technical specific/ for asked on-site assessments IOS / Swift / Objective-C Questions
+> Most common interviewing questions, technical specific/ for asked on-site assessments: IOS / Swift / Objective-C Questions

 ### Senior level;
 * Q1: What is the concurrency?.
 How many ways you know to achieve concurrency?